rusic/documentation/templating/metadata.md

 * ```name``` (string) Name of the template.
 Use only the letters of the alphabet (upper or lower case), underscores (_), and dashes (-).

-* ```thumbnail``` (string) Filename of the thumbnail that needs to included with the template repository.
+* ```thumbnail``` (string) Filename of the thumbnail that need to be included with the template repository.
 The file type should be JPG.
 Width: 285px.
 Height: 410px

 * ```pageTypes``` (array) From Version >= 7.22.
 The page types that are available with your template.
 These are linked to the Twig files within the top level directory in your repository. i.e. home would expect home.twig.
 Currently supported page types are: ["home, about, contact, gallery"]

-## The metadata.json example file
+## The metadata.json Example File

 {% highlight json %}